 Connecting through water from afar

-In August 2020 I started recording some connections with friends and family, near and far, through the medium of water.
-These audio visual montages hopefully ‘speak for themselves’, but you can read some of the background to what I am seeking to do in the longer section of text after all the videos.
-While these were initially conceived as a way of intertwining human and non-human relationships, and breaking down preconceived notions of our 'separateness' from 'nature' (in this case water), they have taken on another layer of significance during the Covid-19 pandemic of 2020.
-They have, for me, become a means of maintaining and representing a level of social and physical connection with people in a time in which I have been unable to do this through more conventional means.
+In August 2020 I started recording some connections with friends and family, near and far, through water engagements- from which I created the following audio visual montages to represent those experiences.
+While they were initially conceived as a way of representing human and non-human relationships, and breaking down preconceived notions of our 'separateness' from 'nature' (in this case, water), they have taken on another layer of significance during the Covid-19 pandemic of 2020 (and beyond).
+They become a means of maintaining and representing a level of social and physical connection with people at a time in which I had been unable to do this through more conventional means.

 I have given each engagement a short introduction and some context.
 This is very much a work in progress, to which I will keep adding to over time.
 Thank-you to all my collaborators- those of you whom I have connected with in this way.
 And, of course, my main collaborator and conduit for all of these- the water itself...